 This course explores cultural and ethnic diversity in a broad way and illustrates how this impacts on the lives and attitudes of growing children.
 Multi-cultural, anti-bias and global education philosophies are explored, enabling students to develop a program that is inclusive and both respects and celebrates diversity.

-CUISINE AND TRENDS
+CUISINE AND TRENDS COOK-0063 | 6 credits

 In this course, students explore the flavours and recipes of international cuisine, as well as trends in cooking.